-Opting in: Using IoT connectivity to drive differentiation has been added to your bookmarks.
+Opting in: Using IoT connectivity to drive differentiation has been saved

 Connectivity is changing the way people engage with their cars, homes, and bodies—and insurers are looking to keep pace.
 Even at an early stage, IoT technology may reshape the way insurance companies assess, price, and limit risks, with a wide range of potential implications for the industry.

 In 1997, Progressive Insurance pioneered the use of the Internet to purchase auto insurance online, in real time.1 In a conservative industry, Progressive’s innovative approach broke several long-established trade-offs, shaking up traditional distribution channels and empowering consumers with price transparency.